 How to Disable CPU Throttling

 While not recommended, there may be scenarios where you could temporarily modify throttling behavior for specific tasks.
 It’s crucial to understand the risks associated with disabling throttling before attempting any changes.
-If you’ve weighed them all and feel confident, let’s see how you can disable CPU throttling.
+If you’ve weighed them all and feel confident, let’s see how you can disable clock throttling.

-Power Options
+Method 1: Power Options

 You can adjust power settings to influence CPU performance, forcing it to run at full capacity: